+Fortunately, as with insurance, there are several lenders out there that specialize in the financing of classic cars and other exotic vehicles.
 And, to be honest, they may be your only option.
-Companies such as JJ Best Banc & Co., Woodside Credit, and Dupage Credit Union all specialize in classic, antique and exotic vehicle loans.
-There are lots of others, too.
+Companies such as J.J.
+Best Banc and Co., Woodside Credit, and Dupage Credit Union all specialize in classic, antique, and exotic vehicle loans.
+There are lots of others like them.
 Check online or ask your friends who have financed their dream cars.

-Classic car loan companies are a great way to go for several reasons.

-First and foremost, they understand that what you are buying is not simply a “used car.”
-They appreciate the many esoteric factors that go into valuing a classic automobile and have a strong knowledge of the market.
-And determining an accurate value is extremely important for both you and the lender.
+Classic car loan companies are a great option for financing your car.
+Unlike many other lenders, they understand that what you are buying is not merely a used car.
+They appreciate the many esoteric factors that go into valuing a classic automobile and have a strong knowledge of the market that helps them accurately assess the car's value.

 Classic Car Loan Requirements

-Interestingly, many of the terms and procedures for obtaining a classic car loan are the same as those for a conventional loan.
+Many of the terms and procedures for obtaining a classic car loan are the same as those for a conventional loan.
 But there are also a few significant differences.
-You will, of course, be required to submit an application and, as with any car loan, conventional or otherwise, the lender will check your credit rating and history to determine whether you can afford the purchase and payments.
-All finance companies are in the business to make money and minimize their risk exposure, so make sure you have taken care of any credit history problems before applying for your loan.
-Otherwise, you’ll be looking at a higher (possibly much higher) interest rate or being turned down entirely.
-Also, a classic car loan term typically runs for up to ten years as compared to a standard car loan of five to seven years.
+You will, of course, be required to submit an application and, as with any car loan, conventional or otherwise, the lender will check your credit rating and history to determine whether you can afford the payments.

+You will be required to put down a minimum of 10% (and most likely 20%) of the vehicle’s purchase price.
+Keep in mind that the more you can afford to pay up front, the lower your interest rate will be.
+Also, a classic car loan term typically runs for up to seven or 10 years as compared to a standard car loan of five to seven years.
 If you can afford to make the payments for a shorter loan period, such as three or five years, consider the shorter term option.
-You will likely benefit from a shorter duration loan, as they typically come with a lower interest rate.
+You will likely benefit from a shorter-duration loan, as they typically come with a lower interest rate.

 Just like with a conventional automobile, leasing a classic car is a possible alternative to an outright purchase.
 With a lease, you and your lender will determine what is known as the “residual value” for your prospective purchase.
 The residual value is the minimum amount your classic will be worth at the end of the lease period.

 The lender will then loan you the difference between the cost of the vehicle and its residual value.
 At the end of the lease period, the lender receives the car back and will then turn around and sell it for the residual value.
-If you are interested in keeping the car at that time, you can purchase it from the lender or possibly negotiate another lease.
+If you are interested in keeping the vehicle at that time, you can purchase it from the lender or possibly negotiate another lease.